carmelamonis/Web-Design-Challenge/README.md

 ## Summary
-I a continuation from my previous [Python API Challenge]( https://github.com/carmelamonis/python-api-challenge), I took the visualizations that were generated to build a dashboard.
+In a continuation from my previous [Python API Challenge]( https://github.com/carmelamonis/python-api-challenge), I took the visualizations that were generated to build a dashboard.
 The dashboard will contain  a landing page, comparisons page, data page, and four visualization pages.
 The main goal is to utilize Bootstrap to create a web page.

 ## Scope